daveloyall/examples/README.md

 1. By encouraging a community of developers who are interested in health and social services data, we will work together to improve health and well being of all people.
 2. By combining expertise about health and social services with the ingenuity of the private sector, we will spur valuable innovation.

-To suggest a fork, please email lily.bradley@hhs.gov
+To suggest a fork, please email lily.bradley(at)hhs.gov